DaveBackus/Data_Bootcamp_Book/py-fun2.md

 Some programmers are religious about this.
 We'd say simply that we want to make our code readable by others.

+There's one other thing we often do.
+If we find documentation online -- at Stack Overflow, for example -- we put  a link to it in the code for future reference.

 <!--
 \url{http://www.reddit.com/r/Python/comments/3639nl/what_is_the_most_beautiful_piece_of_python_code/}
 \url{https://github.com/mitsuhiko/werkzeug/blob/master/werkzeug/routing.py}